adamkells/adamkells.github.io/aboutme.md

         2016.
 - text: |+
-        I taught Physical Chemistry tutorials at all undergraduate levels and was lucky enough to be nominated for a teaching award in 2018.
+        I taught Physical Chemistry tutorials at all undergraduate levels and was fortunate enough to be nominated for a teaching award in 2018.
 - text: |+
         My hobbies include long distance running, tag rugby and writing table quizzes and crosswords.